Markar Esayan: Biography

 Markar Esayan was born on 4 February 1969 in Istanbul.
 His father was a Christian Armenian, and his mother was a Muslim Circassian.
 He completed his elementary and secondary education at Private Bomonti Armenian Catholic Primary School, and his high school education at Private Getronagan Armenian High School.
 He graduated from Anadolu University Business Management School in 1995.

 He first wrote intermittently for the Agos newspaper, and as a regular columnist from 2001, when Hrant Dink was the editor-in-chief, until about a year after Dink's assassination in 2007.
 Esayan also worked as the publishing coordinator and a columnist of Taraf daily newspaper, where he later temporarily assumed the role of editor-in-chief as well.
 He wrote for Yeni Şafak daily newspaper between 2013 and 2016 and for the daily newspaper Akşam since then until September 2020.

 His first novel, The Cramped Room of the Present, won the 2004 Grand Prize of İnkılâp Kitabevi, and was published in 2005.
 His second novel, Encounter, was published in October 2007.
 Jerusalem was his third novel, which was published in 2011.

 He also has two other non-fiction books: Good Things, published in 2011, includes his various articles and essays.
 60 Days That Stopped the World: Square, Coup d'etat, Democracy, co-authored with Cemil Ertem and published in 2013, offers a comprehensive analysis of Gezi Park protests in a broad historical and geographical context.

-Esayan was a AKP member of parliament for İstanbul during the 25th, 26th and 27th Terms of TBMM (Grand National Assembly of Turkey).
+Esayan was a AKP member of parliament for Istanbul during the 25th, 26th and 27th Terms of TBMM (Grand National Assembly of Turkey).
 He was elected as the Vice Chairperson of the European Union Compliance Committee and member of Turkey – European Union Joint Parliamentary Committee.

 In various articles he wrote for Taraf and Sabah daily newspapers Esayan described the 1915 "Catastrophe" as Armenian genocide.

 In an interview published in daily Yeni Şafak on 6 July 2015, Markar Esayan said:

 Esayan died on 16 October 2020 from gastric cancer, aged 51.
 Markar Esayan was buried at Şişli Armenian Cemetery in Istanbul after a religious and state ceremony at the Surp Asdvadzadzin Patriarchal Church in Kumkapı, Istanbul on 22 October 2020.
 Speaking at the funeral, Sahak II Mashalian, the Patriarch of Armenians in Turkey thanked President Erdogan and other government officials for their presence: "Such a participation is the first in the history of Armenians in Turkey."
 Patriarch Sahak II also touched upon the ongoing 2020 Nagorno-Karabakh war, and said: "In these hottest days of the Karabakh conflict, sharing our pain in an Armenian Church has meaningful messages.
 This sad war in the Caucasus is not a religious war.
 It is not even the war of the Armenian and Azerbaijani nations.
 It is a struggle for land, and a difficult knot left between the peoples by the imperialist mind.
 Wars and conflicts are details for neighboring peoples who have experienced hundreds of years of friendship.
 What matters is the basins of lasting friendship to be created together."